Everest187/Aether/README.md

 <p align="center">
 	<img width="763" src="https://cdn.jsdelivr.net/gh/Everest187/Aether/banner/aether.png" alt="Aether">
 </p>
- **DISCLAIMER: the developers (me & redstoneradiant) assume no liabilaty and are not responsible for any misuse or damages caused by the script **
+ **DISCLAIMER: the developers assume no liabilaty and are not responsible for any misuse or damages caused by the script **

 *Functions/Tools*